dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

-However, allowing http routes from any namespace is a bit much.
+However, allowing Httproutes from any namespace is a bit much.
 We should be able to use the `Selector` instead to reference the namespaces that we want to specifically allow.

 Checking the `gundam` namespace, we can get the default label.